-An important component to successful transition into civilian life for wounded service members is the opportunity to pursue a meaningful career, achieve financial stability, and provide for his or her family.
+An important component of successful transition to civilian life for wounded service members is the opportunity to pursue a meaningful career, achieve financial stability, and provide for his or her family.
 WWP provides the following Financial Wellness programs:

-Benefits Service: The Benefits Service program ensures that warriors and their families have information and access to government benefits and community resources necessary for successful transition to life after injury.
+Benefits Service: The Benefits Service program ensures that warriors and their families have information and advocacy to access their earned government benefits and community resources necessary for successful transition to life after injury.
 A key part of this program is WWP's team of highly trained personnel that are accredited by the U.S. Department of Veteran Affairs to represent warriors and advocate on their behalf.
 WWP personnel represent warriors in their filing of claims for benefits with the U.S. Department of Veteran Affairs and U.S. Department of Defense.
 WWP personnel work closely with each agency so they can walk warriors through every step of the process.
 When a claim is filed, WWP makes sure it is processed correctly the first time and guides injured service members through this crucial part of their transition.

-Warriors to Work®: Warriors to Work is one of the cornerstones of WWP's efforts to achieve the goal of economically empowered wounded warriors.
+Warriors to Work®: WWP's Warriors to Work is one of the cornerstones of its efforts to achieve the goal of financially empowered wounded warriors.
 This program assists wounded warriors with their transition to the civilian workforce.
 It offers a complete package of career guidance and support services including resume writing assistance, interviewing skills, networking, job training, and job placement.
 The program staff provide on-going individual counseling and personal support to all program participants as they strive to build a career in the civilian workforce.

 Emergency Financial Assistance: WWP's Emergency Financial Assistance ("EFA") program provides financial assistance to warriors and immediate family members who encounter emergent situations that impact their life, safety, or shelter.
+This program also provides financial education to help warriors and their family with long-term financial stability.